Welcome to today's edition of the Rush 24-7 podcast.

 But the point is that everything was going along just fine.

-Obama is very good where where Obama is crafty is he um he never gives away what he's doing.
+Where Obama is crafty is he never gives away what he's doing.

-It's the limbaugh theorem.
+It's the Limbaugh theorem.

-He's always able to convince people he's trying to build this country, he's trying to save this country, trying to trying to revitalize it while he's doing just the exact opposite.
+He's trying to revitalize it while he's doing just the exact opposite.

 His point is that what's happened in Syria and in Libya has given Obama opportunities to speed the decline of America that he didn't anticipate.

-Everybody needs to stop and just listen to what Obama said himself before the 2008 election and realize that what is being done here is by design, which is why this is close to my heart, because I have made the same claim, both to you on this program and uh I remember I mentioned it to Chris Wallace when I sat for a rare wide-ranging interview on the Fox News Channel's uh Fox News Sunday program.
+And so these events, while everybody is looking at them from the standpoint of Obama incoherence and incompetence, everybody needs to stop and just listen to what Obama said himself before the 2008 election and realize that what is being done here is by design, which is why this is close to my heart, because I have made the same claim both to you on this program.

-And at the time the discussion was about the economy.
+And at the time, the discussion was about the economy.

 And I said, I'm being totally honest with you here.